This article provides answers to frequent questions about new backup format introduced in Acronis True Image 2020, also known as .tibx backups.

 A: See Acronis True Image 2020: tib and tibx backup format usage

-Q: Can I still use backups created be previous version(s) of Acronid True Image?
+Q: Can I still use backups created be previous version(s) of Acronis True Image?

 A: Yes.
-Acronis True Image 2020 fully supports backups in .tib format.
+Acronis True Image 2020 and 2021 fully support backups in .tib format.
 It is not obligatory to move to .tibx.
 Whether your Acronis True Image backups are in .tib or .tibx format, you can rely on them equally.

 Q: Does new .tibx backup format have the same functionality as previously used .tib?